By: Steven E. Zeller, CFP, CExP, AIF, NQPC

 The forms of family wealth that I mentioned are somewhat subjective, but are important to realize and work to develop, grow and protect.
 Strengthening all 4 forms of family wealth promotes purpose, personal growth, happiness, and well-being.
 Furthermore, the legacy of this wealth involves every family member and spans over several generations.

 Financial Capital – Financial capital consists of the tangibles – Investments, savings, bank accounts, real estate, businesses, precious metals, collectibles etc. – The movable and immovable assets that the family owns.
-Financial capital can provide a powerful tool with which to promote the growth of the family’s human, intellectual, and spiritual capital.
+Financial capital can be a powerful tool for promoting the growth of the family’s human, intellectual, and spiritual capital.

 Human Capital – Human Capital is the most important capital.
 It is the members of the family and their physical and emotional well-being and self-sufficiency.
-It’s their ability to pursue happiness, having a higher purpose than themselves, their ability to make a positive impact on their community, and the centeredness of maintaining a strong family.
-Not only is it vitally important to focus on the strength and growth of this capital long-term, the family needs to work, communicate, and cooperate with each other as a team to help assure that everyone is flourishing to the best of their ability, and work towards common goals.
+It’s their ability to pursue happiness, their higher purpose beyond themselves, their ability to make a positive impact on their community, and the centeredness of maintaining a strong family.
+Not only is it vitally important to focus on the strength and growth of this capital long-term, but the family also needs to work, communicate, and cooperate with each other as a team to help assure that everyone is flourishing to the best of their ability, and work towards common goals.

 Intellectual Capital – The strength of a family rests on what it knows.
 The intellectual capital is the knowledge life experiences and wisdom of each of the family members. gaining knowledge, applying knowledge, and other skill sets to preserve the wealth, and apply it in ways that is conducive for the family and well-being of family members.
-It is also the competencies of each of the family members.
-Building a strong foundation of intellectual capital will help drive individual purpose, skills, and the applicable knowledge to preserve and respect the financial capital.
+It is also the competency of each family member.
+Building a strong foundation of intellectual capital will help drive individual purpose, skills, and relevant knowledge, thereby preserving and respecting financial capital.

 Spiritual Capital – As sad as it is, this subject has become controversial within our society as it becomes more secularized.
 But the spiritual capital ties in with the happiness, well-being and purpose of each family member, in that if they have a strong spiritual foundation, they have a higher power to live for, go to, and from a meaningful perspective, make a positive difference in the world for the sake and love for mankind through God.